 Expect Gold to trade sideways: Sushil Finance

-According to Sushil Finance, expect gold prices to trade sideways on the back of profit booking after up – move.
+According to Sushil Finance, expect gold prices to trade sideways on the back of short covering after drop in prices.

 For all commodities report, click here